 Midtown Comics has a lot to offer this week, from Pokemon to Twlight.
-Melinda, Kate, Sean, and Michelle make their picks below!
+MJ, Kate, Sean, and Michelle make their picks below!

 KATE: My vote goes to volume eleven of Twin Spica.
 Writing about Twin Spica in 2010, when I named it one my best manga of the year, I noted that Twin Spica is “an all-too-rare example of a direct, heartfelt story that’s neither saccharine nor mawkish.”
 Asumi, the story’s heroine, is painfully sincere, but she isn’t the least bit annoying; if anything, she may be one of the strongest, most resilient female characters I’ve encountered in a comic, in spite of her small size.
 The supporting characters are just as memorable as Asumi.
 Kei, Asumi’s hot-headed friend, is a great example: she means well, but has a tendency to fire from the hip, unwittingly insulting people she cares about.
 We’ve all known someone just like Kei — perhaps when we were in high school — giving her scenes with Asumi, Marika, and the other students an extra charge of realism.
 These true-to-life characters prevent Twin Spica from becoming too precious, even when it flirts with magical realism.
 (See Mr. Lion.)
 A lovely coming-of-age story that works for stargazers of all ages.